HACKSSENTIAL RULES ~ CHAPTER II

 There are five categories of ES:

 Characters begin with 0 in all ES.
-Skills improve either through leveling up or via secret rules determined by the GM (see Level-up and ES improvement).
+Skills improve either through leveling up or via secret rules determined by the GM (see IV.4 and IV.5).

 II.2 Morality